jsmadis/3scale-auth0-wrapper/README.md

 # 3scale-auth0-wrapper

 This is a wrapper between 3scale and auth0.
-It exposes API for zync (component of 3scale which manages communication with IDPs).
+It exposes API for zync (a component of 3scale which manages communication with IDPs).

-It implements a openAPI specification shared in zync component https://github.com/3scale/zync/tree/master/examples/rest-api
+It implements an openAPI specification shared in zync component https://github.com/3scale/zync/tree/master/examples/rest-api

 ## Run locally: